Pain after injections for nail surgery

 Presentation and Complaint

 Mycotic nail causing deformation.
-This is only a typical example
+This is only a typical example.

-A 42-year old female attended the clinic for removal of her heavily mycotic nail (illustration is not the patient).
-The nail was causing discomfort due to its’ thickness.
-She was taking no medication, no allergies and all vascular and neurological tests were normal.
-She is a very keen runner, having run many marathons and averaging 30Km per week.
+A 42-year-old female attended the clinic for the removal of her heavily mycotic nail (the illustration is not the patient).
+The nail was causing discomfort due to its thickness.
+She was taking no medication, had no allergies, and had normal vascular and neurological tests.
+She is a keen runner, running many marathons and averaging 30 km weekly.
 She is a busy mum with two children.

 https://www.dreamstime.com/photos-images/signing-consent.html